nzbri/chchpd/README.md

 assessment sessions they have had.
-In the data, these sessions were often described by idiosyncratic labels, such as `999BIO_F2` (indicating the follow-up session two years after baseline recruitment session in the Progression study.
+In the data, these sessions were often described by idiosyncratic labels, such as `999BIO_F2` (indicating the follow-up session two years after baseline recruitment session in the Progression study).
 But the same session might also have served as the baseline in the more selective PET study, and been labelled, say, `999BIO_PET0`.
 This often idiosyncratic labelling is cured by the subject session maping table, which would have a record for both the